Letitgo: Critical reception

-Larry Flick from Billboard wrote, "On what could be one of the final projects issued under the name Prince, punters are given a dark jack/funk ditty, pumped with a thick bassline and a wicked hook that is truly irresistible.
+Larry Flick from Billboard magazine wrote, "On what could be one of the final projects issued under the name Prince, punters are given a dark jack/funk ditty, pumped with a thick bassline and a wicked hook that is truly irresistible.
 Given the heat he is enjoying at radio under his alter-ego, the future of this superior effort looks mighty bright.
 One of many reasons to dive into the new Come collection."
 In 2019, Alexis Petridis from The Guardian commented, "By 1994, Prince was more interested in fighting with his record company than the quality of his releases.
 Come was evidently thrown together to fulfill his contract.
 But even when he didn't really care, he couldn't turn his talent off completely.
 "Letitgo" isn't a classic, but nor is it a disaster.
-Perhaps he made more of an effort because it's about his desire to leave the Warners label."
+Perhaps he made more of an effort because its about his desire to leave the Warners label."

 Chuck Campbell from Knoxville News Sentinel called it a "snoozer single".
-In his weekly UK chart commentary, James Masterton described it as "a fairly nondescript piece of Prince funk".
-Pan-European magazine Music & Media noted, "After the royalty in exile as Symbol, he now returns in his original identity with a mean swingbeat track of early Janet Jackson proportions.
+In his weekly UK chart commentary, James Masterton described it as "a fairly nondescript piece of Prince funk", while Dave Jennings from Melody Maker viewed it as "a monstrously tedious, tired piece of wine-bar funk".
+Pan-European magazine Music & Media wrote, "After the royalty in exile as Symbol, he now returns in his original identity with a mean swingbeat track of early Janet Jackson proportions.
 Will he keep the ballet army under control?"
-Alan Jones from Music Week gave "Letitgo" four out of five, calling it "one of his seductive rolling funk numbers".
+Alan Jones from Music Week gave "Letitgo" a score of four out of five, calling it "one of his seductive rolling funk numbers".
+In his review of Come, Tim Marsh from Select said, "The only signs of life appear on 'Let It Go', which marries swingbeats to a Clinton-esque melody".
+Sylvia Patterson from Smash Hits gave it two out of five, writing, "This is what you'd call one of his "mid-pace" sojourns, trunding along with i [sic] interesting thumb-flappin' bass and, he's like, just "sitting back and lettin' the vibe flow", man and that's about that, really."